 - Lapsang Souchong — sweet and fruity tea.
 Today, there are two types of this tea: one with strong campfire notes and one without.

-- Jin Jun Mei – is the same as Lapsang Souchong but comprised exclusively of fresh buds.
+- Jin Jun Mei – JJM is similar to Lapsang Souchong, but it is exclusively composed of fresh buds.
 Jin Jun Mei ("Beauty's Golden Eyebrow") is the tea responsible for the rapid rise of the popularity of hong cha in China itself.

 What is Da Hong Pao Tea?

 Da Hong Pao is perhaps the most marketed and, at the same time, controversial tea.
-The truth is, the yield that comes from the original mother plants is so small that it is considered a national treasure and doesn't get on the market at all, being distributed among the lucky few, reserved for decades ahead.
-At present, the six Da Hong Pao mother trees have been declared a national treasure and are not harvested anymore.
+The truth is, the yield from the original mother plants is so small that it is considered a national treasure and doesn't reach the market at all, being distributed among the lucky few and reserved for decades ahead.
+At present, the six Da Hong Pao mother trees have been declared national treasures and are no longer harvested.

-The 99.9% of Da Hong Pao on the market today is either a blend of two cultivars – Rou Gui and Shui Xian, or a Qi Dan that grows both in Zhegyan and Wai Shan - that is, both inside and outside of the Wuyi Mountain's core production area.
-Also, it is widespread among the locals of Wuyi Mountain to refer to any yancha as Da Hong Pao when talking to outsiders.
+99.9% of Da Hong Pao on the market today is either a blend of two cultivars – Rou Gui and Shui Xian – or a Qi Dan that grows in both Zhengyan and Wai Shan, that is, both inside and outside of the Wuyi Mountain core production area.
+Also, locals of Wuyi Mountain often refer to any yancha as Da Hong Pao when talking to outsiders.
 Therefore, Da Hong Pao is slowly becoming an umbrella name for many different teas of Wuyi Mountain.

 The Areas of the Wuyi Mountains